Setup

 Install Postgres

-You will need to install a AGE compatible version of Postgres, for now AGE only supports Postgres 11, 12 and 13.
+You will need to install a AGE compatible version of Postgres.
+AGE supports Postgres 11, 12, 13, 14 and 15.

 Install From Source Code